isabella232/github-actions-12/README.md

 If you want to add a new shareable action, please create a pull request containing:
 * Code updates (If you are creating a new action, place it in a new directory)
 * Update of the readme.md reflecting your changes if necessary

+Once the  changes are merged in to the `master` branch, create a release with the new versio number.